-- SS1 A healthy walkable neighbourhood, defined by a series of tree lined streets and public spaces that take cues from the rest of the borough as set out within a public realm strategy - SS2 A residential development which seeks to minimise car usage and prioritises sustainable forms of transport - SS3 An integrated water management plan including sustainable urban drainage - SS4 An inclusive and accessible neighbourhood for all with safe and well-designed play space integrated - SS5 To meet the London Plan, 2021 Urban Greening Factor and a net gain of at least 10% in biodiversity on the site, providing a series of high quality, accessible and connected green spaces with integrated wildlife corridors. - SS6 Improvements to the towpath developed through a canal strategy, incorporating significant elements of high-quality green space for recreational use and wildlife importance.
-The strategy will need to strike the right balance between providing access to the canal whilst safeguarding it's quiet and calming nature. - SS7 Ensure the bridge landing points are overlooked, legible and safe mixed-use spaces. - SS8 An improvement in air quality and reduction in pollution concentrations, by providing connected green spaces, sustainable travel options/connectivity and an accessible neighbourhood.
+- SS1 A healthy walkable neighbourhood, defined by a series of tree lined streets and public spaces that take cues from the rest of the borough as set out within a public realm strategy - SS2 A residential development which seeks to minimise car usage and prioritises sustainable forms of transport - drainage - SS4 An inclusive and accessible neighbourhood for all with safe and well-designed play space integrated - corridors. - SS6 Improvements to the towpath developed through a canal strategy, incorporating significant elements of high-quality green space for recreational use and wildlife importance.
+The strategy will need to strike the right balance between providing access to the canal whilst safeguarding it's quiet and calming nature. - mixed-use spaces. - SS8 An improvement in air quality and reduction in pollution concentrations, by providing connected green spaces, sustainable travel options/connectivity and an accessible neighbourhood.